realtimeprojects/quixplorer/README.md

 ## News

+### Version 2.5.8 released

+This version fixes some encoding issues with different language files and the mim-type bug.
+Thanks to all contributors!

 ### Version 2.5.7 released

 This version fixes a bug that disabled the "password change" function and a bug